google-deepmind/multiscope/clients/python/README.md

     was started in.
   * You can always delete the current virtual environment if it seems to be corrupted someone and simply re-create it.

-## Run an Example

-From the pipenv shell, run `python examples/foo.py` from the `multiscope/clients/python` directory, or an equivalent variation.
-At this point this will simply print "Hello!" to the terminal.